sourceplusplus/interface-jetbrains/docs/markdown/01-introduction/09-subscribe-to-artifact.md

 }
 ```

 The `activeArtifact` method shows the active S++ mark because an artifact subscription is active and the method is being executed.
-These observations will be recorded and the artifact will be marked as active.
+These executions are recorded and the artifact is marked as active.
 The `inactiveArtifact` method shows the inactive S++ mark because this method is never executed.
 If it was it would turn into an active artifact subscription and appear just as `activeArtifact` currently does.

 # More Information